EVADE-Bench: Multimodal Benchmark for Evaluating and Enhancing Evasive Content Detection: Introduction

 \section{Introduction}

-In recent years, Large Language Models \citep{zhao2025surveylargelanguagemodels,Xiao_2025} and Vision Language Models (VLMs) \citep{li2023multimodalfoundationmodelsspecialists,liang2024comprehensivesurveyguidemultimodal} have made significant progress across various fields.
-These models have gained widespread attention for their applications in natural language processing, image recognition, and multimodal tasks, and continue to drive technological advancements across industries\citep{matarazzo2025surveylargelanguagemodels,radford2021learningtransferablevisualmodels,openai2024gpt4technicalreport}.
-Particularly in the e-commerce domain, these models have been extensively applied to tasks such as product search, recommendation, and content moderation \citep{ren2024surveyfairnesslargelanguage,jiang2024utilityevaluatingllmrecommender}.
-However, when confronted with the task of \textbf{E}vasive \textbf{C}ontent \textbf{D}etection (ECD)—identifying text or image content that has been deliberately altered to circumvent platform rules while still conveying misleading information—they exhibit significant limitations in performance.
+In recent years, Large Language Models (LLMs)~\citep{zhao2025surveylargelanguagemodels,Xiao_2025} and Vision Language Models (VLMs)~\citep{li2023multimodalfoundationmodelsspecialists,liang2024comprehensivesurveyguidemultimodal} have made substantial progress across a wide range of fields.
+These models have attracted widespread attention for their applications in natural language processing, image recognition, and multimodal tasks, and continue to drive technological advancement across industries~\citep{matarazzo2025surveylargelanguagemodels,radford2021learningtransferablevisualmodels,openai2024gpt4technicalreport}.
+In the e-commerce domain in particular, they have been extensively applied to tasks such as product search, recommendation, and content moderation~\citep{ren2024surveyfairnesslargelanguage,jiang2024utilityevaluatingllmrecommender}.
+However, when confronted with Evasive Content Detection (ECD), the task of identifying text or image content that has been deliberately altered to circumvent platform policies while still conveying misleading information, existing models exhibit significant performance limitations.